VSTARWriter/redacted-project-docs/content/how-to/return-bits.md

 - Customer no longer needs the bit.
 - Bit needs inspection or maintenance.
-- Reallocating inventory
+- Reallocating inventory.
-- End of project or job
+- End of project or job,

 ## After Returning